$95 million in Budget package for thousands of new teachers

 The Government is to pump $95 million into training thousands of new teachers.

-In a pre-Budget announcement today, Education Minister Chris Hipkins announced $95 million would go towards a range of initiatives to address the teacher shortage.
+In a pre-Budget announcement today, Education Minister Chris Hipkins announced $95m would go towards a range of initiatives to address the teacher shortage.

 The initiatives will add 2480 more teachers and support a total of 3280 teachers over the next four years, and will include incentives such as scholarships and contributions to the cost of living for students.